 When eaten at the start of a meal, bitter foods can stimulate peristalsis - the movement that aids digestion.
 Bitter foods support gut health by stimulating bile production and bile helps us to break down fats.

 Food tips: add a big handful of bitter greens such as rocket, watercress, or radicchio to the start of your meals to aid digestion.

-Curcumin and Turmeric also support digestion, as well as having acclaimed anti-inflammatory properties to ease joint ache.
+Curcumin and Turmeric also support digestion.
 DR.VEGAN® Organic Curcumin & Turmeric (3300mg), with standardised extract of 95% Curcumin (200mg), is a high strength, more potent and more absorbable formula than standard Turmerics, helping protect your joints and supporting your digestive function.

 We truly hope you have enjoyed reading our nutrition tips for gut health and we welcome any questions you have @drveganco on facebook and instagram.

 Written by Grace Carey-Caton (mBANT) (rCNHC), a Nutritionist and Gut Health & Hormone Health specialist for DR.VEGAN.
 Grace offers bespoke programmes to support you to rebalance your hormones and optimise your gut health.

 Discover our range of vegan vitamins and supplements.

 Want to hear more from our nutritionists?
 Sign up to our email newsletter for insights and exclusive offers: